EriksKlotins/GScholar-2-Excel/README.md

 ## Troubleshoot:
 -------------
 If you do not see Export link on the top, make sure the script is configured to run on google scholar pages.
+Click on TamperMonkey icon to see what scripts are actually running.

 # How to use: